-- Explain the need to reduce the amount of trash they generate, and describe ways in which they can make changes in their actions to support waste reduction. - Measure and compare the weight of objects using a scale. - Collect, record, organize, and interpret data using a variety of graphic representations. - Analyze collected data and draw logical conclusions. - Write letters to communicate their ideas and inform readers about their actions to reduce waste.
+- Explain the need to reduce the amount of trash they generate, and describe ways in which they can make changes in their actions to support waste reduction. - Measure and compare the weight of objects using a scale. - Collect, record, organize, and interpret data using a variety of graphic representations. - Analyze collected data and draw logical conclusions. - · Communicate their ideas in writing and inform readers about their actions to reduce waste